 Our social worker, along with other team members at the Cystic Fibrosis Center, can help.
 Our goal is to help you and your child to have as normal a life as possible.
 In addition to working with individual families, we offer an annual education day for newly diagnosed cystic fibrosis patients and their families.

 Your child may be very young when first diagnosed with cystic fibrosis.
-As she reaches adolescence, she will likely encounter unique challenges.
+As he/she reaches adolescence, he / she will likely encounter unique challenges.
 Two of these can be especially difficult to address: embarrassment at being different and the desire for independence.

 Cincinnati Children’s offers a secure online tool to help you manage your child’s health.
-MyChart gives you access to your child’s medical record, allowing you to view test results, a list of medications, appointments, follow-up instructions, diagnoses and more.
+MyChart gives you access to your child’s medical record, allowing you to view test results, a list of medications, appointments, follow-up instructions and more.
+You can also send a message to your healthcare team between visits.
+Learn More.